 About The Climate Registry

 The Climate Registry (TCR) is a non-profit organization governed by U.S. states and Canadian provinces and territories.
-TCR designs and operates voluntary and compliance GHG reporting programs globally, and assists organizations in measuring, verifying and reporting the carbon in their operations in order to manage and reduce it.
+TCR designs and operates voluntary and compliance GHG reporting programs globally, and assists organizations in measuring, reporting and verifying (MRV) the carbon in their operations in order to manage and reduce it.
 TCR also consults with governments nationally and internationally on all aspects of GHG measurement, reporting, and verification.

 We envision a world on a measurable path to sustainability.

 We will empower the world’s leading organizations with the highest quality carbon data so they can operate more efficiently, sustainably, and competitively.